elemprod/lptask/README.md

 single processor embedded systems but it really shines in applications which have some of the following characteristics:

-* Power reduction is a high priority which is often the case for battery powered devices.
+* Power reduction is a high priority, this is almost always the case for battery powered devices.
-* The application has a high sleep duty cycle, the processor is anticipated to be sleeping the vast majority of the time.
+* The application has low duty cycle, the processor is anticipated to be sleeping the majority of the time.
-* The selected platform has the necessary hardware sleep in a low power state during periods of inactivity.
+* The selected platform supports sleeping in a low power state during periods of inactivity.
 * RAM and ROM resources are limited.

 Most low power embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
-These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and ultimately reducing the system power consumption.
+These systems can often live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and ultimately reducing the system power consumption.

 <p align="center">
   <img src="./docs/img/scheduler_app.svg" vspace="10"